isabella232/sign-integrations.en/help/workday/quick-start.md

 Within Workday, you can access the signed documents on the full process record.
 You may find:

 * Worker documents on the Worker Profile, and
-* Candidate documents (offer letters) on the Candidate profile
+* Candidate documents (offer letters) on the Candidate profile.

 The below image shows a signed offer letter for the candidate Chris Foxx.